-NGO delegation meets with Ambassador Emmanuel Touaboy (of Central African Republic) in Washington, DC, discuss higher education, sustainable development and bioethics.
-Following meeting, Ambassador Touaboy sends report to Ministry of Education which forwards recommendation to University of Bangui.
+NGO delegation meets with Ambassador Emmanuel Touaboy (of Central African Republic) in Washington, DC, discuss higher education, sustainable development, and bioethics.
+Following the meeting, Ambassador Touaboy sends a report to the Ministry of Education which forwards a recommendation to the University of Bangui.

-After extensive consultations, Rector Faustin Touadéra of the University of Bangui signs international agreement to create and participate in “Pole d’extension universitaire Euclide” which is established as joint distance-teaching extension.
+After extensive consultations, Rector Faustin Touadéra of the University of Bangui signs international agreement to create and participate in “Pole d’extension universitaire Euclide” which is established asa joint distance-teaching extension.

-Université Libre Internationale (also acting on behalf of Université Libre du Burkina), joins “Euclid” and settles Secretariat in Brussels.
+Université Libre du Burkina joins “Euclid” and settles a temporary Secretariat in Brussels, Belgium.

 Rector Rodoumta KOINA of the University of N’Djamena (Chad), under signature, approval and accreditation of Minister of Higher Education, signs participation agreement in “Pole d’extension universitaire Euclide.”